Lawn Grubs & Fungal Disease

 Lawn grubs are a problem that needs to be dealt with straight away before they cause any significant damage.

-- To check for lawn grubs walk the lawn in the early evening and look for the presence of the small white moth, this should cause them to fly away, another indicator is the presence of a small red wasp which flies low over the grass during the day, The wasp is searching the lawn for a host grub to lay its eggs into.
+- Walk the lawn in the early evening and look for the presence of the small white moth, this should cause them to fly away, another indicator is the presence of a small red wasp which flies low over the grass during the day, The wasp is searching the lawn for a host grub to lay its eggs into.

-- Another method to check for the presence of lawn grubs is to lay out a wet hessian sack or a large wet rag over the suspected areas in the evening, check under the sack in the morning and the grubs should still be active in the dark cool environment.
+- Another method to check for the presence of lawn grubs is to lay out a wet hessian sack or a large wet rag or towell over the suspected areas in the evening, check under it first thing in the morning and the grubs should still be active in the dark cool environment.

 How to treat for lawn grubs